fast-aircraft-design/RTA/README.md

 fastoad notebooks rta
 ```

-For a developper installation, they can be simply accessed using jupyter lab:
+For a developer installation, they can be simply accessed using jupyter lab:
 ```bash
 jupyter lab
 ```